Butler (WA)

 Employment performance in Butler has been below expectations when compared to most other areas nationally

-Retail trade is particularly specialized, with an employment share of 1.3 times the regional level.
-Professional & technical services have limited presence, at 4.7% compared to the regional 8.2%.
-The area appears to offer limited local employment opportunities, as indicated by Census data comparing working population and resident population.
-Over the 12 months to September 2025, employment increased by 4.5%, while labour force grew by 3.5%, reducing the unemployment rate by 0.9 percentage points.
-In comparison, Greater Perth had employment growth of 2.9% and labour force growth of 3.0%, with a marginal rise in unemployment.
-State-level data to 25-Nov-25 shows WA employment contracted by 0.27%, losing 5,520 jobs, with an unemployment rate of 4.6%, slightly higher than the national rate of 4.3%.
-National employment forecasts from May-25 suggest overall growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Butler's employment mix indicates local employment should increase by 6.2% over five years and 13.0% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.
+The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, employment increased by 4.6%, while labour force grew by 3.6%, causing a decrease in unemployment rate of 0.9 percentage points.
+In comparison, Greater Perth recorded employment growth of 2.9% and labour force growth of 3.0%, with a marginal rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 provide further insight into potential future demand within Butler.
+These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
+Applying these projections to Butler's employment mix suggests local employment should increase by 6.2% over five years and 13.0% over ten years.

 Frequently Asked Questions - Employment